vegaprotocol/specs/specs/0028-governance.md

 ## Lifecycle of a proposal
 1. Governance proposal is submitted to the network.
+1. The network validates the proposal.
-1. The network holds the proposal active for a proposal period.
+1. If valid, the network holds the proposal active for a proposal period.
 1. During the proposal period, network participants who are eligible to vote on the proposal may submit votes for or against the proposal.
-1. At the conclusion of the proposal period the network will calculate the outcome.
+1. At the conclusion of the proposal period the network revalidates the proposal
+1. If the proposal is still valid, the network will calculate the outcome.

 Any actions that result from the outcome of the vote are covered in other spec files.